dahhou147/Copula/Copula/README.md

 ## Features

 - **Gaussian Copula**: Fit and sample from a Gaussian copula using empirical covariance.
-- **Student Copula**: Fit and sample from a Student-t copula using Kendall’s tau and maximum likelihood estimation for degrees of freedom.
+- **Student Copula**: Fit and sample from a Student-t copula using Kendall's tau and maximum likelihood estimation for degrees of freedom.
 - Utility functions for matrix manipulation, normalization, and correlation conversion.

 ## Installation